bhavesh47135/finalyearproject/proposal.md

 Google Maps: Google Maps is definitely the most popular app used for travel worldwide.
 In terms of public transportation, Google Maps is capable of showing the user how to get from one location to another using public transportation.
 Google Maps is available on desktop platforms, as well as iOS and Android devices.

 Citymapper: Citymapper is another example of a very popular app used for travelling, especially in London.
 In terms of public transport, Citymapper provides the most functionality.
 Within the Citymapper app, you are able to see the live arrivals for trains, see line statuses and much more.

+I have researched these applications in particular to help develop how my own application will function and look like.

 ### Evaluation